ChiareDaze/Ineffable-Notes/AAAAAAA.md

 K: "So...welcome to my secret library newcomer!!
 Here you can find all the knowledge of the Universe!
-...err...maybe you already know this story...*

-\**Kamek coughs*\*

-K: "By the way, you can read and learn everything from here...and...huh...what?
-What are you saying?
-You are interested in the computer science section?!
-Oh...in that case i can explain you how this section works"
+Let me explain you how this place works...follow me"

-\**Kamek adjusts his hat*\*
+\**Kamek adjusts his hat and starts walking*\*

+K: "First of all you need to know that my library is divided into sections.
+You just need to searc"

 - [[Fondamenti di programmazione]]
 - [[Metodologie di programmazione]]